Jaewoook/pdfium.js/README.md

 ### WebAssembly Preparation

-**:warning: IMPORTANT :warning:** This is required step to use PDFium.js.
-Before using this library, Before using this library, make sure to copy the bundled `pdfium.wasm` file to your static assets directory.
+**:warning: IMPORTANT :warning:** This step is required to use this library.
+Make sure to copy the bundled `pdfium.wasm` file to your static assets directory before using it.

 ```bash
 cp ./node_modules/pdfium.js/dist/pdfium.wasm <YOUR_STATIC_ASSETS_DIRECTORY>